simonesan-afk/CV-Praetorian-Guard/README.md

 **PRAETOR v5.5** is an advanced System Prompt designed for Large Language Models (LLMs) like ChatGPT, Claude, Gemin, etc, etc

-Developed by Friulanika Corp., it acts as a heuristic engine to analyze the alignment between a **Curriculum Vitae (CV)** and a **Job Description (JD)**.
+Developed by SIMONE NESPOLO, it acts as a heuristic engine to analyze the alignment between a **Curriculum Vitae (CV)** and a **Job Description (JD)**.
 Unlike standard AI summaries, PRAETOR uses a strict scoring logic, enforces privacy protocols, and applies anti-bias context to career gaps

 ### Key Features